 It is to be noted that the complete responsibility on the correctness, availability, and completeness of the data lies with the manufacturer/exporter.

 As per the new directive, Pharmaceutical exporters in India will now have to implement the Track and Trace system.
-The Central system has been changed from DAVA to iVEDA (Integrated validation of exports of drugs from India and its authentication) portal from 01.10.2020.
+The Central system will be changed from DAVA to iVEDA (Integrated validation of exports of drugs from India and its authentication) portal from 01.10.2020.

 To register in the central portal (IVEDA), Manufacturers and Merchant exporters need to visit the IVEDA website ( click here to visit iVEDA) and register.
 Once registration and verification are done, approval will be done Pharmexcil and the user can see the dashboard.
 Every company will have a profile in the iVEDA portal.